Fat Beats

 Photo Credit: Patrick Houdek on Flickr

 I went to this specific location often in the mid-1990s as a teen.
-Vinyl Fetish had the best CD imports and 45s (punk and goth), which are still part of my collection today. -Dyanne
+They had the best CD imports and 45s (punk and goth), which are still part of my collection today. -Dyanne